kobayashley/blues/README.md

 If the clear flag is provided, the timezone is removed instead.

-If there are many timezones that match the one specified, Blues will reply with a list of matching timezones.
+If there are many timezones that are similar to the one specified, Blues will reply with a list of matching timezones.
+A user must then repeat the command with one of the provided suggestions.

 Example:
 ```